-Parking for 3 cars close to the property.
-Two short flights of traditional stone steps lead down a path towards the entrance porch.
-Enter throught porch to the entrance hall which features a writing desk.
-Perhaps you'll be inspired just as William Wordsworth was!
-The elegant living room has a superb splayed window, comfortable furnishings and open fire.
-Well-equipped kitchen / dining room with space for sociable meals in.
+Enter Eller Close House through the gardens and two short flights of traditional stone steps lead down a path towards the entrance porch and enter into the hallway.
+The elegant living room leads through and has a superb splayed window, comfortable furnishings and open fire.
+The well-equipped kitchen / dining room follows on and has plenty of space to enjoy meals in.

 This large cottage in Grasmere is truly enviable for its scenic location.
 With the views beginning at home, you'll be tempted to take on such famous Lake District walks as Silver How, Lang How and Helm Crag.
 Rising behind the property is the impressive 'Fairfield Horseshoe' - keen walkers will be spoilt for choice.

 But a holiday property in Grasmere isn't just a dream for walkers.
 This historic Lake District village is famed for its connections with the poet William Wordsworth, who lived in the village at Dove Cottage - now owned by the National Trust and open to the public as part of the Wordsworth Museum.
 Artists will enjoy browsing several watercolour galleries in Grasmere, particularly the Heaton Cooper Studio which displays the Cooper family's famous work as well as that of inspired local artists.